Federal Work Study

 If you have any questions after reading the remaining information, please contact the Financial Aid Office in Bennett Davis Hall.

 Student Eligibility and Responsibilities

 You must be enrolled at the University of Pittsburgh at Titusville in at least six credits per a semester to be eligible to participate in the Federal Work Study (FWS) program and have a minimum cumulative grade point average (GPA) of 2.0.
 Also if you are selected for verification, this paperwork must be complete before you can begin a position.

 Students are responsible to their supervisors for punctual, regular, and efficient performance of job duties.
 Supervisors must be notified in advance of any absence.
 Students are recommended to remain in their chosen job for the entire semester, September to December, or January to April.
 If you resign your position or plan to withdraw from the Federal Work Study Program, you must notify your supervisor and the Office of Financial Aid.
 If you plan to work a different job for the remainder of the semester, you are responsible for initiating the placement process and making contact with a future supervisor.
 If you leave a job, you should not expect to have earnings replaced by any other type of financial aid.
-Please be aware that if you are terminated due to poor performance, you will not be able to be hired by another department unless your previous supervisor writes a letter stating that you should be able to.
-We will take that letter into considersation when we make the final determination.
+Please be aware that if you are terminated due to poor performance, you will not be able to be hired by another department for that academic year.

 What to do After Being Hired

 Once a student has been hired for a position, he or she must bring a completed Job Placement Card, which can be obtained from his or her supervisor, to the Financial Aid Office located in Bennett Davis Hall.
-After they approve that, the Financial Aid Office will notify the student by email and at that time, he or she must make an appointment with the Office of Human Resources by contacting 814.827.4422.
+After the Financial Aid Office approves the job card, they will notify the student by email and at that time, he or she must make an appointment with the Office of Human Resources by contacting (814) 827-4494.
 You will not be permitted to work until all employment documentation has been completed.